RAF Langham: Notable operations and events

-On 2 October 1944 six Bristol Beaufighter of Coastal Command took off from Langham to carry out a night patrol along the Frisian Islands off the coast of the Netherlands.
+On 2 October 1944 six Bristol Beaufighters of Coastal Command took off from Langham to carry out a night patrol along the Frisian Islands off the coast of the Netherlands.
 Their task was to randomly attack any enemy shipping encountered there.
 One of the aircraft (NT 909) was piloted by New Zealander Warrant Officer Douglas Mann with English navigator Flight Sergeant Donald Kennedy.
 Close to the island of Borkum the plane attacked a convoy, but in poor visibility struck an unknown obstacle causing Mann to lose control.
 The convoy's escort opened fire on the stricken plane shooting it down and, after some difficulty, Mann and Kennedy took to their rescue dinghy.

 After several abortive rescue attempts the airmen were finally rescued by High Speed Launch 2679, stationed at Gorleston-on-Sea, on 10 October after being in the sea for eight days.
 Both men suffered from acute hypothermia and immersion foot.
 They were taken to Great Yarmouth Naval Hospital, eventually making a full recovery.
 Mann returned to 489 Squadron and was awarded the Distinguished Flying Cross.